planetfederal/workshops/workshops/geoserver/adv/doc/source/filtering/cqlogc.rst

 #.
 First, launch the Layer Preview for this layer.

 #.
-Click on any one of the states to see the attribute information (done through a GetFeatureInfo query).
+Click any one of the states to see the attribute information (done through a GetFeatureInfo query).
 Note that the attribute for the name of the state is called ``STATE_NAME``.

    .. figure:: img/cqlogc_preview.png

-      Layer preview with feature info
+      Feature info

 #.
 Now add the following parameter to the end of the URL::